narbonnais/Code-Review-Progress-Tracker/README.md

 - `code-review-progress-tracker.reviewedDanger`: Mark a section as dangerous.
 - `code-review-progress-tracker.reviewedClear`: Clear review mark from a section.
 - `code-review-progress-tracker.reviewedClearAll`: Clear all review marks from the current file.
+- `code-review-progress-tracker.reviewedFileOk`: Add a ✓ marker to the file in the explorer.
+- `code-review-progress-tracker.reviewedFileWarning`: Add a ? marker to the file in the explorer.
+- `code-review-progress-tracker.reviewedFileDanger`: Add a ✗ marker to the file in the explorer.
+- `code-review-progress-tracker.reviewedFileOutOfScope`: Add a ⊘ marker to the file in the explorer.
+- `code-review-progress-tracker.reviewedFileClear`: Remove the marker from the file in the explorer.

 To use these commands, select the code you want to mark, open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`), and type the command.
 It is also recommended to bind essential commands to keyboard shortcuts.